Article

 You use AI coding tools → Set up the MCP server.
 Your agent handles everything.

-You’re doing academic research → Check Arctic Shift for historical data, or PRAW for small-scale real-time collection.
+You’re doing academic research → Check Arctic Shift for historical data.
+Use PRAW for small-scale real-time collection only if your institution or team already has an approved Reddit OAuth app.

 You already use Apify → Use the Reddit actor and integrate with your existing pipeline.